darkanakin41/lolChest/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.8.

+## Install

+After pulling sources run `npm install`
+Copy `/src/environments/environment.ts.dist` to `/src/environments/environment.ts`

+##Firebase

+This project is host in Firebase contact project's owner to use it

+## Riot Api Key

+This project use Riot's Api contact project's owner to use it

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.